LIVE UPDATES: $2.3 million Capital Campaign Tracker. Be part of rural arts history!

 The 2026 Think-Off finalists (in alphabetical order):

-Solape Adeyemi of Lagos, Nigeria, argues that the pursuit of happiness has made Americans unhappy.
+Julie Iverson, Minneapolis, MN, argues YES, the pursuit of happiness HAS made Americans unhappy.

-Lorie Kolak of Riverside, IL, argues that the pursuit of happiness has NOT made Americans unhappy.
+Lorie Kolak of Riverside, IL, argues NO, the pursuit of happiness has NOT made Americans unhappy.

-Thaddeus McCamant of Frazee, MN, argues that the pursuit of happiness has made Americans unhappy.
+Thaddeus McCamant of Frazee, MN, argues YES, the pursuit of happiness HAS made Americans unhappy.

 Allen Taylor has a lifelong love of discussion that has brought him success throughout his life, from formal high school and college debates to being a Think-Off finalist in 2023.
 After attending college in Duluth, MN, he moved to the Twin Cities metro area, where he raised a family.
 As he thought ab